jenncash29/Enova-Electronics-Store-Project/README.md

 **Refunds: Investigate the High Refund Rates**
 - Investigate the high refund rates for the ThinkPad and MacBook Air laptops to understand and mitigate the underlying causes.
-- Research reasons for higher seasonal refunds rates during February through April.
+- Research reasons for higher seasonal refund rates during February through April.

 **Product: Focus on High Performers & Explore Bundling Strategies**
 - Continue to prioritize marketing and inventory for top-selling items like the 27in 4K Gaming Monitor and Apple AirPods Headphones.
-- Consider bundling or promotions for products like the Samsung Charging Cable Pack to boost their sales contribution without significantly impacting the overall refund rate.
+- Consider bundling or promotions for products like the Samsung Charging Cable Pack or Samsung Webcam to boost their sales contribution without significantly impacting the overall refund rate.

 **Global: Focus on Major Markets**
 - Continue to strengthen presence and marketing in top-performing markets like the US, UK, and Japan.